Chief Information Security Officer

 Jeff Tomaszewski (CISSP) is the risk management lead for IIA.
 Jeff has earned an A.A. degree from Delta College, a B.S. degree in computer information systems from Saginaw Valley State University, and a M.L.S. degree in information security from Eastern Michigan University.
 Jeff has held a number of GIAC certifications.
 Prior to his current role, Jeff worked in IIA Managed Security Services.
 Jeff has also worked for the Dow Chemical Company Michigan Division, the Consortium for Earth Science Information Network at the U-M ITCS Network Operations Center, and later at Merit Network, Inc., where he served as a system research programmer.

-Ross Geerlings (CISSP, Certified Ethical Hacker) is a senior data security analyst working as product manager for the areas of penetration testing, data loss prevention, and vulnerability scanning.
+Ross Geerlings (CISSP, OCSP, Certified Ethical Hacker) is a senior data security analyst working as product manager for the areas of penetration testing, data loss prevention, and vulnerability scanning.
 Prior to joining U-M in 2007, Ross worked as a systems administrator and network administrator.
 He received his B.S. in computer science from Michigan State University in 2001.

 Doug Cox (GSEC, CPTE, PCI-ISA) is a data security analyst specializing in Linux and network security working in IIA's Managed Security Services.
 Doug earned bachelor's and MBA degrees from the University of Michigan.
 He has been working for the university since 1992 in various IT positions in Internal Medicine, Physics, and Chemistry.